panzerdp/dmitripavlutin.com/content/posts/157-vue-throttle-debounce/index.md

 [Try the demo](https://codesandbox.io/s/vue-input-debounced-4vwex?file=/src/App.vue)

-Now if you open the demo you'd notice that from the user's perspective little changed: you can still introduce characters as you were in the previous example.
+If you open the demo you'd notice that from the user's perspective little changed: you can still introduce characters as you were in the previous example.

 But there's a change: the component logs to console the new value only if `500ms` has passed since the last typing.
 That's debouncing in action.

 Debouncing of a watcher is implemented in 3 simple steps:

-1) Inside the `created()` hook the debounced callback is created and as a property on the instance: `this.debouncedWatch = debounce(..., 500)`.
+1) Inside the `created()` hook the debounced callback is created and assigned to a property on the instance: `this.debouncedWatch = debounce(..., 500)`.

-2) Then inside the watch callback `watch.value() { ... }` the `this.debouncedWatch()` is invoked with the right arguments.
+2) Inside the watch callback `watch.value() { ... }` the `this.debouncedWatch()` is invoked with the right arguments.

-3) Finally, `beforeUnmount()` hook cancels any pending executions of the debounced function `this.debouncedWatch.cancel()` right before unmounting the component.
-This is done to avoid executing the value watcher callback on an already unmounted component.
+3) Finally, `beforeUnmount()` hook cancels `this.debouncedWatch.cancel()` any pending executions of the debounced function  right before unmounting the component.

-The same way you can debounce watching any data property and perform inside the debounced callback relatively heavy operations like data fetching, expensive DOM manipulations, and more.
+The same way you can debounce watching any data property.
+Then you are safe to execute inside the debounced callback relatively heavy operations like data fetching, expensive DOM manipulations, and more.

 ## 2. Debouncing an event handler

-The section above showed how to debounce watchers, but what about regular event handlers?
-Let's take a try.
+The section above has showed how to debounce watchers, but what about regular event handlers?

-Let's reuse again the example when the user enters data into the input field, but this time without using `v-model` and directly attaching an event handler to the input.
+Let's reuse again the example when the user enters data into the input field, but this time attach an event handler to the input.

 As usual, if you don't perform any amortization, the changed value is logged to console exactly when the user types: